 11:30 a.m.
 Kiwanis/Family Fare Supermarket Children's Pie-Eating Contest - Veterans Park

 Noon - 2 p.m.
 Kiwanis Children's Games - Veterans Park

 1 p.m.
 Northern Nights, 3 p.m.
 The Cookies, 5 p.m.
 TNT

 2 p.m. - Commemorative Raft Race in the Boyne River | Flier

-2 p.m. - Soap Box Derby, Park Street at Cedar Street - must pre-register and attend Derby School at 1 p.m.
+2 -4 p.m. - Soap Box Derby, Park Street at Cedar Street - contestants must first pre-register and attend Derby School at 1 p.m.
 July 3 (see above).
+Rules and registration form.

 10:30 p.m. - FIREWORKS over Lake Charlevoix | Adopt Fireworks donation form

 Reminder: Dogs are not allowed in city parks during festivals/special events.